secretstartups/handbook/channel-marketing/index.html.md

 *   **Daria Polukanina**: Channel Marketing Manager for EMEA and APAC

-## The best way to contact our team is through our Slack channels
+## The best way to contact our team is through our Slack channel

 #channel-marketing